datarootsio/rootsstyle/README.md

 ## TODO

-- Find better spot/visualization for legend
+### VISUALS
+- Add more colors
+- Legend for line graphs (next to lines)

+### TECHNICALITIES
 - Auto install matplotlib with package installation
-- Add more colors
 - Add python badge to show which python versions are supported
 - GitHub workflow to publish on pull-request
 - Using poetry install in ci.yml